 They are useful for:

-Apart from the global attributes for all tags (class, id, etc.) and unlike the <meter> tag, it only has two attributes according to the W3C:
+Apart from the global attributes for all tags (class, id, etc.), and unlike the <meter> element, the <progress> element only possesses two specific attributes according to the W3C:

-For the progress bar to be in the "determinate" state, the value attribute must be present.
+For the progress bar to be in a determined state, the value attribute must be present.
+The browser will calculate the progress percentage automatically based on the ratio between value and max.

-The reason for this state; imagine we have a progress bar tag on our page and we lose the connection with the host; our JavaScript code should detect this possible state and remove the value attribute, to indicate to the user that there was a problem with the connection.
+A practical case: imagine you have a progress bar on your page and you lose server connection.
+Your JavaScript code should detect that state and remove the value attribute, indicating to the user that there was a communication problem or that the process is waiting, without making it look like the bar got frozen.

-- All attributes mentioned above are floating-point numbers greater than 0.0.
+- All mentioned attributes are floating-point numbers greater than

 0.0 <= value <= 1.0(ifmaxis not specified).0.0 <= value <= max(ifmaxis specified).